sherifnada/iso_3166_arabic/README.md

 # iso_3166_arabic
-ISO 3166 countries list with Arabic translation
+A list of ISO 3166 countries list with Arabic translation